 A positive point for the development of electric busses was Article R312-4 in the French Highway Code, which authorizes such vehicles to weigh a tonne more than the normal limit.
 An electric bus may legally weigh up to 20 tonnes with its passengers, compared with 19 tonnes for a diesel bus.
 Thanks to this, electric busses can be built and purchased that transport the same number of passengers as a diesel bus.
-In other countries, the 19-tonne limit has hampered the development of busses with electric batteries, since operators claim, rightly so, that they want to transport people instead of batteries.
+In other instead of batteries.